Petersen family

 In graph theory, the Petersen family is a set of seven undirected graphs that includes the Petersen graph and the complete graph K_{6}.
 The Petersen family is named after Danish mathematician Julius Petersen, the namesake of the Petersen graph.

-Any of the graphs in the Petersen family can be transformed into any other graph in the family by Δ-Y or Y-Δ transforms, operations in which a triangle is replaced by a degree-three vertex or vice versa.
+Any of the graphs in the Petersen family can be transformed into any other graph in the family by YΔ- and ΔY-transformations, operations in which a triangle is replaced by a degree-three vertex or vice versa.
 These seven graphs form the forbidden minors for linklessly embeddable graphs, graphs that can be embedded into three-dimensional space in such a way that no two cycles in the graph are linked.
 They are also among the forbidden minors for the YΔY-reducible graphs.

 Definition

-The form of Δ-Y and Y-Δ transforms used to define the Petersen family is as follows:
+The form of YΔ- and ΔY-transformations used to define the Petersen family is as follows: